Prakash5251/SQL/README.md

-# sql
+# SQL (Structured Query Language)
-All Learned SQL Query and Commands
+SQL is a domain-specific language used in programming and designed for managing data held in a relational database management system.